Blockchain & Crypto Hype Cycle: Where We’re at and What’s Coming Next

 - The reputation of the technology rising again.

 Banks and Wall Street are warming up

-More enterprises are funding pilots and moving into production
+More enterprises are funding pilots & moving into production

 The regulatory landscape is shifting and advancing.
-Regulators in many countries are taking real steps to crack down on scams, and are also producing research papers, standards and introducing new regulations.
+Regulators in many countries are taking real steps to crack down on scams and produce research papers, standards, and new regulations.

 One of the first countries to begin building a regulatory framework for blockchain projects was Switzerland.
-The country has proposed an idea for minimizing regulations while still keeping companies in line with legislation through ‘sandboxes’ which allow startups to experiment and innovate within controlled conditions.
+The country has proposed a framework for minimizing regulations while still keeping companies in line with legislation through ‘sandboxes’ that allow startups to experiment and innovate within controlled conditions.

-A rise of enterprise custodial products and services
+A rise of enterprise custodial products & services

 There’s also BitGo, a leader in cryptocurrency security.
 The BitGo Trust Company has been approved by the South Dakota Division of Banking as a public South Dakota Trust Company, making it the first qualified custodian purpose-built for storing digital assets.

 Blockchain innovation is moving quickly.
 Bitcoin represented the first generation of blockchains, Ethereum the second.
 Although it’s early days, there’s now a new breed of 3rd generation blockchains actively working to solve some of their predecessors’ technological limitations.